temporalio/documentation/docs/java/workflows.md

   - Use `Promise` and `CompletablePromise` instead of `Future` and `CompletableFuture`.
   - Use `WorkflowQueue` instead of `BlockingQueue`.
 - Use `Workflow.getVersion` when making any changes to the Workflow code.
-Without this, any deployment of updated Workflow code might break already open Workflows.
+Without this, any deployment of updated Workflow code might break already running Workflows.
 - Don’t access configuration APIs directly from a Workflow because changes in the configuration might affect a Workflow execution path.
   Pass it as an argument to a Workflow function or use an Activity to load it.

+### Workflow Method Arguments

 Workflow method arguments and return values are serializable to a byte array using the provided [DataConverter](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DataConverter.html)